Introduction

 It is led by the Youth Justice Partnership Board and includes:

-The partnership works to ensure the effective contribution by partnership agencies to support the principal aim of the Youth Justice System, as defined by the Crime and Disorder Act 1998 – the prevention of offending by children and young people.
+The partnership works to ensure that all partner agencies contribute effectively to the main aim of the Youth Justice System.
+The Crime and Disorder Act 1998 – the prevention of offending by children and young people.